Golden Grove

 The level of residential development activity in Golden Grove is very low in comparison to the average area assessed nationally by AreaSearch

-Golden Grove has seen approximately 9 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 48 homes were approved, with one additional approval in FY-26.
-The population decline in recent years suggests that new supply has kept pace with demand, offering buyers good choice.
+Golden Grove has seen approximately 9 dwelling approvals annually based on AreaSearch's analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 48 homes were approved, with one more approved in FY-26 so far.
+The population decline in recent years suggests that new supply has been keeping pace with demand, offering buyers good choice.

-The average construction value of new homes is $343,000, which is moderately above regional levels, indicating a focus on quality construction.
-In terms of commercial development, $343,000 worth of approvals have been recorded in FY-26, suggesting minimal activity.
-Compared to Greater Adelaide, Golden Grove shows significantly reduced construction, with 81.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-However, recent construction activity has increased recently.
+The average construction cost value of new homes is $343,000, moderately above regional levels, indicating an emphasis on quality construction.
+This year, there have been $343,000 worth of commercial development approvals, suggesting minimal commercial development activity.
+Compared to Greater Adelaide, Golden Grove shows significantly reduced construction activity, at 81.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings, although there has been a recent increase in construction activity.
+However, this activity remains under the national average, indicating the area's established nature and suggesting potential planning limitations.

-Detached dwellings dominate recent building activity, maintaining Golden Grove's traditional low density character and appealing to those seeking space in family homes.
-The estimated population per dwelling approval is 482 people, reflecting the area's quiet development environment.
-Future projections estimate an increase of 556 residents by 2041.
+Recent building activity consists entirely of detached dwellings, maintaining Golden Grove's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 482 people, reflecting its quiet, low activity development environment.
+Future projections from AreaSearch's latest quarterly estimate suggest Golden Grove will add 533 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development